harsh6768/aws-lambda-studious/README.md

    13 Go to Cloud Watch dashboard and select log groups from logs and then select lambda functions for logs.
 You can see log that will call everytime lambda function get triggered.

    <img src="https://github.com/harsh6768/aws-lambda-studious/blob/master/Images/Screenshot%20from%202020-01-25%2018-34-05.png" alt="">

+ ### 2. How to create Layer :

+   We use layer to use npm libraries which are not provided as a built in libraries inside lambda functions.